madewhatnow/OpenProjectRaspberryPi/index.md

 ## Preparing software packages

 Following the manual installation suggestions, rbenv is used to install Ruby.
-Whenever possible, I use all four cores to speed up compiling (watch out for the **-j 4** flags).
-These tasks have to be done as the openproject user, hence the **su openproject** command.
+Whenever possible, I use all four cores to speed up compiling (hence the **-j 4** flags).
+These tasks have to be done as the openproject user, hence the **su -- openproject** command.

 ```
-sudo su openproject --login
+sudo su -- openproject -login
 git clone https://github.com/sstephenson/rbenv.git ~/.rbenv
 echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.profile
 echo 'eval "$(rbenv init -)"' >> ~/.profile